microsoft/Project-Yellowstone-Documentation/business-central/sales/moving-annual-total.md

 - Sales Manager
 - Finance Manager

-**Example Scenario:** As a Sales Manager of a clothing company, you can use this report to analyze your sales data over the last 12 months and identify trends.
-By analyzing the sales figures for specific item categories, you can see how sales have been performing over time and identify any areas of concern.
-For instance, you might notice that the sales of a particular category of items have been declining over the last few months.
-Using the monthly analysis, you can drill down to see when the sales started to decline.
-With this information, you can take necessary actions to introduce items that align with the new trend to increase sales and meet customer demand.
+**Example Scenario:** As a Sales Manager, you can use the _Moving Annual Total_ report to analyze your sales data over the last 12 months and gain insights into sales trends.
+By drilling down into the sales figures for specific clothing categories, you can identify areas of strength and weakness in your sales performance.
+For example, you might notice that sales of men's shorts have been declining over the last few months while sales of women's jackets have been increasing.

+By using the monthly analysis, you can identify when the sales started to decline and take necessary actions to introduce products that align with the new trend to increase sales and meet customer demand.
+With this information, you can make data-driven decisions to optimize your sales strategy and drive revenue growth for your clothing company.

 ## Key Performance Indicators (KPIs)